19hours/sg-statutes/Acts/Moneylenders Act.md

 (a) made in such form and manner as may be determined by the Registrar; and

-(b) 1accompanied by the payment of a non-refundable application fee of a prescribed amount, which shall be paid in such manner as may be specified by the Registrar.
+(b) accompanied by the payment of a non-refundable application fee of a prescribed amount, which shall be paid in such manner as may be specified by the Registrar.

+[5/2010 wef 01/07/2010]

 (4) The Registrar may issue a licence with or without conditions, or he may refuse to issue a licence.